 There are three strategies used when operating Somerset Dam during a flood event as outlined below.
 These strategies are based on the Flood Objectives of this manual.
-The strategy chosen at any point in time will depend on predictions of the maximum storage levels in Wivenhoe and Somerset Dams which are to be made using the best forecast rainfall and stream flow information available at the time.
+The strategy chosen at any point in time will depend on the following predictions which are to be made using the best forecast rainfall and streamflow information available at the time: